Steve Wilkos

-Steven John Wilkos (/ˈwɪlkoʊs/; born March 9, 1964) is an American television personality, a veteran of the United States Marine Corps and a former law enforcement officer with the Chicago Police Department.
+Steven John Wilkos (/ˈwɪlkoʊs/; born March 9, 1964) is an American television personality and former law enforcement officer with the Chicago Police Department.
 He has been hosting The Steve Wilkos Show since 2007, and was director of security on Jerry Springer from 1994 to 2007.
 He had previously substituted for Springer as host on several occasions before being given his own talk show.

 Early life and education

-Born in Chicago, Wilkos grew up in what is now the Roscoe Village neighborhood in North Center, Chicago, and is one of four children.
-His parents are Jeanette (née Pelikan), a beauty school instructor, and Stanley Wilkos, a former police officer who was in the Korean War as an army paratrooper.
+Wilkos was born in Chicago, Illinois, and grew up in what is now the Roscoe Village neighborhood in North Center, Chicago, and is the third of four children.
+His parents are Jeanette (née Pelikan), a beauty school instructor, and Stanley Wilkos, a former police officer.
 He graduated from Lane Technical High School in 1982.

 Career

-In October 1982, Wilkos joined the United States Marine Corps, serving in South Korea, Japan, Illinois, Virginia, and South Carolina before being discharged in March 1989.
+In October 1982, Wilkos joined the U.S. Marine Corps, serving in South Korea, Japan, Illinois, Virginia, and South Carolina before being discharged in March 1989.

 Chicago Police Department

-Wilkos joined the Chicago Police Department in 1990, where he was stationed at various times in the Logan Square, Chicago, Humboldt Park, and Near West Side neighborhoods.
+Wilkos joined the Chicago Police Department in 1990, where he was stationed at various times in the Logan Square, Humboldt Park, and Near West Side neighborhoods of Chicago.

 Jerry Springer

 In May 1994, the producers of Jerry Springer, taped in Chicago at that time, needed security guards, so they decided to hire Wilkos and other off-duty police officers to work part-time for the show.
-Wilkos recruited several fellow officers for the job, and he retired from the force in 2004 and worked exclusively for the show beginning in 2001.
+Wilkos recruited several fellow officers for the job, and he retired from the force in 2002 and worked exclusively for the show beginning in 2001.

-Entertainment Weekly reported that Wilkos became a professional wrestler with the Maryland Championship Wrestling during a temporary production hiatus of Jerry Springer.
+Entertainment Weekly reported that Wilkos became a professional wrestler with the MCW Pro Wrestling during a temporary production hiatus of Jerry Springer.
 In 2005, Wilkos appeared as a guest on Check, Please!, a restaurant-reviewing program on Chicago's PBS station, WTTW.
-In 2006, after Springer began what would be a seven-episode stint on Dancing with the Stars, Wilkos filled in for him in the meantime and Springer later recruited Wilkos to substitute for him each Monday, calling him "the obvious choice."
+In 2006, after Springer began what would be a seven-episode stint on Dancing with the Stars, Wilkos filled in for him in the meantime and Springer later recruited Wilkos to substitute for him each Monday, calling him "the obvious choice".

 Beyond Jerry Springer, he has made cameo appearances on the MLB Network.
 He's also appeared on TV series Between Brothers, The Wayans Bros. and in the movie Austin Powers: The Spy Who Shagged Me as a security guard for Jerry Springer.